babulcseian/Deep-Reinforcement-Federated--Learning--Book-Slides-PPT/README.md

 # Deep-Reinforcement-Federated--Learning--Book-Slides-PPT
-Here i have added all my collected book and slides with  my journey.
+Here I have added all my collected books and slides from my journey.